lyndon025/playtested/src/content/article/2023-07-10-taptap-released-a-new-trailer-for-persona-5-the-phantom-x-but-what-exactly-is-this-game.md

 ---
-title: "TapTap released a new trailer for Persona 5: The Phantom X, but what exactly is this game?"
+author: lyndonguitar
+category: Review
-description: "Persona 5: The Phantom X is a Mobile and PC spin-off of the mainline Persona game, Persona 5."
+description: 'Persona 5: The Phantom X is a Mobile and PC spin-off of the mainline Persona game, Persona 5.'
+featured: false
 pubDate: 2023-07-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "persona-5:-the-phantom-x"]
+tags:
-featured: false
+- taptap
+- persona-5:-the-phantom-x
-thumb: ""
+thumb: ''
+title: 'TapTap released a new trailer for Persona 5: The Phantom X, but what exactly is this game?'
 ---

 Persona 5: The Phantom X is a Mobile and PC spin-off of the mainline Persona game, Persona 5.